scientific-python/specs/purpose-and-process/_index.md

 Projects decide for themselves whether to adopt any given SPEC—often, this would be through team consensus.
+They may look towards endorsements by [Core Projects](/specs/core-projects) as a signal to help them decide.
-A SPEC may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
+A SPEC may not be a good fit for a project, and thus there is no expectation that all SPECs must be adopted by all projects (in fact, even Core Projects that endorse a SPEC—i.e., signaling that they think it is a good idea—may choose not to adopt it themselves).
-That said, SPECs serve their purpose through being adopted by several projects—and their authority stems from the extent to which they are.
+Still, SPECs best serve their purpose of communicating cross-project concepts when adopted by numerous projects—and their authority stems from the extent to which they are.

 Participants in the SPEC process must adhere to our [Code of Conduct](https://scientific-python.org/code_of_conduct/).